Bradley Thompson, Department Chair

 This high-tech program focuses on welding processes performed in all positions on both plate and pipe.
 You will learn proper safety methods, required math, related skills, layout and fit up, welding codes and standards, welding inspection, testing, and drawing/welding symbol interpretation.

 The first year, students will complete AWS Level I standards for an entry-level welder.
-The second year will take students toward AWS Levels II and III - advanced welder and expert welder.
-Additional techniques such as high-pressure vessel, high-pressure pipe, and ship fitting will be taught, as well as other advanced welding techniques.
+The second year will take students toward AWS Level II - advanced welder and expert welder.
+Additional techniques such as high-pressure vessel and high-pressure pipe will be taught, as well as other advanced welding techniques.

 The welding technology program is taught according to the standards set by the American Welders Society (AWS) and is AWS-certified.

 Alfred State welding technology graduates may enter directly into the technology management BBA degree program.
 Graduates who have credit for freshman composition, statistics, literature, history, and speech may complete the BBA program in two additional years; others may complete the BBA program in two-and-one-half years.

 Employment and continuing education rate of 100 percent – 83 percent are employed; 17 percent continued their education.

 A list of required tools, equipment, PPE, etc. for all of the programs mentioned above can be found at http://www.alfredstate.edu/tool-lists.

 A tier 1 laptop computer is required for students entering this degree program.
 Laptop specifications are available at www.alfredstate.edu/required-laptops.